FAQ: Covid-19 and Massage

 Q: Is massage safe?

 A: Your safety is my top priority!
-I have made every effort to decrease your exposure risk including supercharging my already strict sanitation protocols, making sure there is plenty of air-flow and allowing even more time between clients.
+I have made every effort to decrease your exposure risk including supercharging my already strict sanitation protocols, making sure there is plenty of air-flow and allowing even more time between clients and using an air filter in the treatment room.
 It's elevated measures such as this that increase the safety of massage in this office.
 Yet, even with increased safety measures, there isn't a 100% guarantee.
 Each client needs to make the decision that is best for them.

 Q: Do you take temperatures before seeing a client:

 Q: How many clients do you see in a day/week

 A: The number of clients I see in a day/week varies, however, since I have increased downtime between clients to air out the treatment room, I will only see a maximum of 4 one hour clients or 3 hour and a half clients in a day.
 I will also allow a minimum of 12 hours between client workdays as an extra measure of safety.

 Q: How do you clean and sanitize the face cradle between clients?